sivanaikk/iudx-developer-docs/docs/Deployment/Docker Swarm-Based Deployment/IUDX Component Installation/Latest-Ingestion-Pipeline.md

 ---
 sidebar_position: 9
 ---

++ The new latest ingestion pipeline is designed to ingest data asynchronously into Redis Database.
+This pipeline would enable the IUDX Resource Server to serve latest data for IUDX specified resources that are available in the Database.

-Will be deploying using swarm stack yaml files.
++ Will be deploying using swarm stack yaml files.

 ### Installation